(As Approved by the Corporation, June 10, 2017)

 2. Nominations of Professors on permanent appointment and of Deans shall be mailed to the Fellows, or made available through electronic means, at least ten days before the meeting at which action on such nomination shall be taken.
 Such notice may be waived if all the members of the Corporation present consent.

 3. The President is the chief executive officer of the University and as such is responsible for the general direction of all its affairs.
 The President is ex officio a member of every faculty and governing board, and of every committee of the faculty, administration, and Corporation, except Audit, Compensation, and Trusteeship.
-The President will make himself available to these committees and may attend at the invitation of the respective Chairman.
+The President will make himself available to these committees and may attend at the invitation of the respective Chair.
 The President may discharge the duties and exercise the powers of any officer of the teaching or administrative staff who may be absent or unable to act, or appoint temporary officials to discharge such duties and exercise such powers.
 The President shall present to the Corporation recommendations from the faculties and other units of the University which require the approval of the Corporation.
 The President shall prepare and submit for approval to the Corporation at or before its final meeting of the fiscal year a proposed operating budget and a proposed capital budget for the ensuing fiscal year.
 The final budgets shall be adopted by the Corporation prior to June 30.
 The President shall appoint a Chief Investment Officer, who shall be responsible for recommending and carrying out investments of University assets in accordance with the policies of the Investments Committee.
 At the request of the President, and upon nomination by him, the Corporation may elect such Vice Presidents (one or more of which may be Senior Vice Presidents) as the President deems appropriate to carry out responsibilities for areas of institutional activity as may be assigned, including but not limited to finance, business operations, campus development, government affairs, human resources, communications, development and alumni affairs, student affairs, international affairs, and strategic affairs.
 The responsibilities and authority of each such Vice President, including, if applicable, designation as an officer of the University, may be set forth in these By-Laws or a resolution of the Corporation.

 4. The Provost is the chief educational and administrative officer of the University after the President.
 The Provost shall be elected by the Corporation on nomination by the President.
 In the event of the death, disability, or prolonged absence of the President, or at the request of the President, the Provost shall perform the functions of the President until some other appointment or arrangement is made by the Corporation.

 Subject to the authority of the President, the Provost shall direct educational policies and activities throughout the University.
 The Provost shall prepare the operating and capital budgets of the University on the basis of the estimated operating income and capital receipts furnished by the Treasurer and shall present such budgets to the President.
 The Provost shall be ex officio a member of every faculty and governing board, and of all committees or other bodies concerned with educational policy or with appointments or promotions in the teaching staff.
-All Deans, committee chairmen, and other educational officials, other than the President, shall report to the Provost.
+All Deans, committee chairs, and other educational officials, other than the President, shall report to the Provost.
 The Provost shall attend the meetings of the Corporation and of its Prudential Committee.

 5. The Secretary is an administrative officer elected by the Corporation on nomination by the President.
 The Secretary shall attend meetings of the Corporation and the Prudential Committee and shall prepare and keep the records of the Corporation.
 The Secretary shall be responsible for the safekeeping of the seal and other official insignia of the University.
 The Secretary shall supervise the election of Alumni Fellows.
 The Secretary shall prepare and, together with the President, sign all diplomas.
 The Secretary shall arrange for the registration of students in Yale University.
 The Secretary shall be responsible for University-wide coordination of policies on student support.
 The Secretary is responsible for the conduct of official University functions, and for such other matters as are assigned by the President or the Corporation.
 Appointments for University lectures, concerts, and meetings shall be made through the Secretary’s Office.
 The Corporation may designate the Secretary as Vice President.